 Could your passion for the National Trust and Monk's House directly benefit our conservation work?
-We would love to recruit a raffle ticket and plant seller.
+We would love to recruit a raffle ticket and plant seller for the 2019 season.
 The proceeds from all plants sold will help towards the maintenance of the garden and through the raffle ticket sales, we're currently fundraising for a restoration project.
 Look back again at the website in the new year to see the latest opportunities.

 If you enjoy talking to people and can provide a warm welcome to visitors then this may be the role for you.
 If you would like to know more about how you could get involved with fundraising through a role such as this then do get in touch by email